noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ### variables

+- TODO: i need to review this section again
 - env vars
   - are injected into the task env before starting
   - are always injected as strings